timzaak/log-http-proxy/README.md

 ### Known Issue
-1. Request does not support brotli compression, would drop header Accept-Encoding.
+1. Request does not support brotli compression, would drop request header: Accept-Encoding.

+### TODO
+1. [ ] Generate CA file with command.
+2. [ ] Auto create ssl certificates automatically with config.
+3. [ ] use as http/https proxy.